s3team/uroboros/INSTRUMENTATION.md

 As a starter, we recommend instrumenting using the first format before the second format since the former, provided the domain-specific language, is easier to use.
+`points.ins` can contain both formats (i.e., instrumentation points do not need to all be in format 1 or all be in format 2).

 ## Format 1
 ```